baihuqian/baihuqian.github.io/_drafts/udacity-compiler-course.md

 The **back end** performs synthesis to convert the intermediate representation into assembly.
 This step is called code generation.
 All modern compilers perform optimizations, too.

-**Scanner** goes through the entire file and produce tokens (equivalent to words in a book), which has a type and a value.
+**Scanner** goes through the entire file and produce tokens (equivalent to words in a book), which has a *type* and a *value*.
 For example, `157.669` is a token because it is surrounded by whitespaces, and its type is `FLOATCONST` (floating point constant) and the value is `157.669`.
 Besides constants, tokens include variables and keywords.

 Scanning is the process of converting input text into stream of known objects called tokens.
 It simplifies the parsing process.